dpliakos/jorge/README.md

 A tool that helps to manage multiple configuration file versions of an application under development

+## Description

-## Problem
+### Problem

-I usually am in a situation where I have to deal with multiple versions of configuration files with secrets  when I develop or debug an application.
+I usually am in a situation where I have to deal with multiple versions of configuration files with secrets (e.g. `.env` or `appsettings.development.json`) when I develop or debug an application.
-To solve this problem I use comments when the configuration file format supports it or I hold multiple copies in another place.
+To solve this problem I usually use comments when the configuration file format supports it or I hold multiple copies in another place.

+### Solution

-This tool automates the second approach by storing multiple versions of the configuration files and allows you to quickly access them.
+This tool enables the developer to store multiple versions of a configuration file.
+It is designed to be used during development (and debuging).
+The different versions of the configuration file are stored under a `.jorge` directory at the project root.
+Jorge replaces the configuration file that the project is using with one that is stored under `.jorge` when you want to use it.

+### Typical use case

+1. You already have a project with a configuration file.
+Let's say `.env`
+2. Initialize a jorge project `jorge init --config .env`
+3. Now you want to test your project with different, but temporary, configuration (e.g. to use another backend server or email service)
+4. You create a different jorge environment `jorge use -n staging-server` or `jorge use -n staging-services` etc
+5. You do you and your testing was finished, so you want to return to the development settings
+6. You change back to original environment `jorge use default` (note that the env `default` is created with the `jorge init` command)

+### Why Jorge?

+Because of [a badass jorge](https://www.litcharts.com/lit/the-name-of-the-rose/characters/jorge-of-burgos) who knew how to protect secrets

 ## Installation